 If you haven’t used our buses for a while, there’s probably a burning question you have for us.
 Hopefully we’ll have an answer for you from some of the most regular queries we get from the list here.

 No; you might not even know how much your fare will be.
 You pay our drivers in cash and we're happy to give change, but if you can find the right money, it will make the going easier.
-Our Find My Fare guide can help.
-We offer single tickets as well as two trips, these offer a discount on two single tickets, so work like returns but can be used any day, and also in the same direction too.
-MANGO will save you money and means you don’t have to carry cash to pay – read more here.
+Our find my fare guide can help.our mango app will save you money and means you don’t have to carry cash to pay – read more here.

 Can I use my bus pass?

 Yes.
-We accept all free concessionary bus passes.
-Read more about whether you qualify for one of these passes and times of validity here.
+We accept concessionary passes on all our buses. (except for red arrow*) Read more about whether you qualify for one of these passes and times of validity here.

 What about children's fares?